Portrait of Juan de Pareja: Provenance and copies

 The finest and best-known copy belongs to the Hispanic Society of America, New York.
 The Hispanic Society's copy is believed to have been painted from the original while it was in the collection of the earl of Radnor at Longford Castle.
-Some believe Hispanic Society copy was painted by the sitter himself, Juan de Pareja.

 Legacy and influence

-The portrait inspired the famous 1965 novel I, Juan de Pareja by Elizabeth Borton de Treviño.
+The portrait inspired the 1965 novel I, Juan de Pareja by Elizabeth Borton de Treviño.
 The novel was awarded the children's literary prize the Newbery Medal in 1966.

 Velazquez's painting reinterpreted by surrealist painter Salvador Dalí in his 1960 work Portrait of Juan de Pareja, the Assistant to Velázquez which is in the collection of the Minneapolis Institute of Art.
-French-Senegalese artist Iba N'Diaye restaged the Velazquez portrait in his 1985–86 painting Juan de Pareja agresse par les chiens (Juan de Pareja menaced by dogs).
+French-Senegalese artist Iba N'Diaye restaged the Velazquez portrait in his 1985–86 painting Juan de Pareja agressé par les chiens (Juan de Pareja menaced by dogs).

+In 2000, in his painting Juan Pareja revisiting Picasso Meninas (Velazquez), the Peruvian painter Herman Braun-Vega, for whom mixed race is a recurring theme, places a brush and palette in the hands of Velázquez's mixed-race slave.
+In doing so, he pays a nod to Juan de Pareja, who, as a slave, could only paint in secret.
+In his painting, however, Braun-Vega depicts Juan de Pareja painting a version inspired by Picasso's Cubist studies of Velázquez's Las Meninas.
+Braun-Vega thus pays a triple homage to the painters Juan de Pareja, Velázquez, and Picasso.

 A central theme of the 2012 play Disgraced by Ayad Akhtar is a painting of the protagonist, a South Asian Muslim man, as painted by his white wife in the style of the Portrait of Juan de Pareja.